Latest Glastonbury forecast as Met Office issues heatwave warning

 You can see below for a rundown of what the weather is forecasted to be throughout the Glastonbury period, per Accuweather.
 It should be noted that predictions are still likely to change over the course of the next week.

-Wednesday 22 June will reportedly be mostly cloudy, with temperatures of up to 18 degrees.
+Wednesday 22 June will reportedly have sunny intervals, with a temperature of up to 25 degrees.

-Thursday 23 June is forcasted to have low clouds, with temperatures of up to 16 degrees.
+Thursday 23 June is forcasted to be mostly the same as the day before, with a temperature of up to 23 degrees.

-Friday 24 June will feature a morning shower, with sun in the afternoon and temperatures of up to 17 degrees.
+Friday 24 June will feature light rain with minimal sun.
+The temperature will drop to 19 degrees.

-Saturday 25 June is forecasted to have some sun with a shower, and temperatures of up to 17 degrees.
+Saturday 25 June will see the sun return, despite the temperature dropping again to 18 degrees.

-Sunday 26 June will reportedly see a couple of rainy showers, with temperatures coming up to 18 degrees.
+Sunday 26 June will remain sunny with a moderate breeze, and the temperature sticking at 18 degrees.

 This list will be updated as and when more accurate forecasts are available.